30+ Things to Do May Half Term 2018

 - EXLON - Art Exhibitions London have a brilliant collection of kids activities for May Half Term - many of London's museums and galleries are running imaginative and fun activities for the May Half Term that involve drawing and painting, stories and performances, designing and crafting workshops.
 And better still, most of them are FREE!
 Venues include The Bank of England Museum, British Museum, Geffrye Museum, Horniman Museum, Museum of London, National Gallery and National Portrait Gallery - these museums are all offering a daily programme of activities during the holiday week.

-- Get out and about with your pooch (or borrow one for the day!) and try one of the 10 Best Dog Walks in Britain
+- Get out and about in the fresh air and (hopefully) sunshine with your pooch (or borrow one for the day!) and try one of the 10 Best Dog Walks in Britain.

 - Museums and Art Galleries, all over the UK will be hosting children's events over Half Term.
 Contact your local one to find out what is going on, as events will take place over local school holidays only.
 Lots of the events will be free or require only a small charge to cover materials.